For Patients & Caregivers

 For Healthcare Professionals

-Small studies in humans suggest its benefits as an adjunct for periodontal treatment (20) and for control of halitosis (21).
+Small studies in humans suggest benefits with mangosteen-containing products as an adjunct for periodontal treatment (20) and for control of halitosis (21).
+An herbal formula containing mangosteen extract may be helpful in weight management (28) (29), but confirmatory studies are needed.

 Cytochrome P450 substrates: Mangosteen inhibits CYP1A1, CYP1A2, CYP2E1 and CYP3A11 and can affect the intracellular concentration of drugs metabolized by these enzymes (25).